SI BAROSSA VALLEY INC

 Melbourne Cup Luncheon

-Our fabulous Melbourne Cup Luncheon is held each year at Murray Street Vineyards Winery as a fundraiser to help support Soroptimist local and international Projects.
+Our fabulous Melbourne Cup Luncheon is held each year as a fundraiser to help support Soroptimist local and international Projects.
 It's always a sell out and always loads of fun.
-Contact details on the flyer (opposite) to book your ticket.
+Contact details and ticket sales will be announced through our facebook page around September each year.

 Annual Quiz Night and annual film night